 Always remember to turn off the cooker when done cooking and while cooking keep a timer so that pots and pans don’t overheat.
 Never leave the cooker unattended and head out, into the shower or into another room.
 Always keep oil bottles far away from the stove.

 2. Flammable objects, liquids and materials

+One important fire prevention guideline is to be mindful of flammable objects and liquids.
 Avoid keeping flammable items, liquids or materials near your cooker or any other ignition source.
 Always store these objects safely in a location not close to any possible fire hazard.